 - Improving ankle motion

-- Strengthening the muscles around the ankle
+- Strengthening the ankle and leg muscles

 Potential Complications of the Surgery